turnerlabs/cstore/README.md

   * Always use encryption when storing secrets.
   * Use your organization's approved vaults for storing secrets.
   * Avoid exporting secrets into the environment when possible.
-  * Realize most mistakes are made by users; so, be careful.
+  * Realize many security mistakes are made by users; so, be careful!

 </details>